-YouTube Boxes usually take up two places in the SERP, which means that a SERP with YouTube Boxes will generally have fewer Bluelinks (which is great for Brand SERPs – see below).
+YouTube Boxes (YouTube Carousels) usually take up two places in the SERP, which means that a SERP with YouTube Boxes will generally have fewer Bluelinks (which is great for Brand SERPs – see below).

-Here is an example of a YouTube Box for a search result for “Jason Barnard”.
+Here is an example of a YouTube Box (YouTube Carousel) for a search result for “Jason Barnard”.

-How Do YouTube Boxes Differ from Video Boxes?
+How Do YouTube Boxes (YouTube Carousels) Differ from Video Boxes (Video Carousels)?

 Google SERPs are dominated by videos uploaded to YouTube.
 Video boxes are not an exception to that: 80% of videos in Video Boxes on Brand SERPs are from YouTube (with Facebook, Twitter and Vimeo dominating the remainder).
 For that reason, users tend to confuse YouTube Boxes with Video Boxes.